JeronimoHoulin/JeronimoHoulin/README.md

 <!--![Jerónimo_Houlin](https://user-images.githubusercontent.com/79488175/163994117-77ead2bb-76b6-4ea7-abe6-1ace8f2ddb16.png)-->
 <!--![image](https://user-images.githubusercontent.com/79488175/163999168-cd14079a-47a0-40af-9ce3-0c37b4bc5f89.png)-->
-## Hi 👋,
-## I'm Jerónimo Houlin.
+## 👋, I'm Jerónimo Houlin.
 ## Graduate in Finance and a software enthusiast.
-## I am currently working on many Crypto related proyect as they are a perfect grey area for both Finance and Software.
+# I am currently working on many Crypto related proyect as they are a perfect grey area for both Finance and Software.

 Hope you like my content !
 💬 You can contact me about anything at all in my social media links below !